shadowbanks/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 _memcpy() - This function copies "n" bytes from memory area "src" to memory area "dest".
 Run "man memcpy" for more info.

+_strchr() - Function finds the first occurrence of a character in a string.
+Run "man strchr" for more info